Jinmin97/project_2/README.md

 There are three files in this project:

-[train.csv](./datasets/train.csv)-- this data contains all of the training data for your model.
+[train.csv](./datasets/train.csv)-- this data contains all of the training data for our model.
 The target variable (SalePrice) is removed from the test set!

-[test.csv](./datasets/test.csv) -- this data contains the test data for your model.
-You will feed this data into your regression model to make predictions.
+[test.csv](./datasets/test.csv) -- this data contains the test data for our model.
+We will feed this data into our regression model to make predictions.

 [sample_sub_reg.csv](./datasets/sample_sub_reg.csv) -- An example of a correctly formatted submission for this challenge (with a random number provided as predictions for SalePrice.